tanishqmanuja/valorant-api-client/.github/README.md

 console.log(compUpdates);
 ```

+> [!NOTE]
-> NOTE: Your game (VALORANT.exe) should be running for lockfile and logfile to be generated.
+> VALORANT should be running for lockfile and logfile to be generated.

 ### > Remote Authentication